Applying To: Prisoner Processing Clerk

 Nature of Work

 Incumbents in this position are responsible for processing newly arrested prisoners.
 Duties include: assessing initial security levels appropriate for prisoners, placing them in proper cells and processing documents relative to their arrest, booking and final release.
-Shift differential of 1% is paid for evening, night and weekend shifts.
+In order to be considered for this position applicants must be available to work all shifts which includes days, evenings, nights, weekends and holidays.
+When necessary, Prisoner Processing Clerks must be able to work mandatory overtime.
+Candidates must provide their availability for shift and weekend assignments on the Availability Section of the Employment Application.

 For an additional description of this position, please refer to the classification specification for Prisoner Processing Clerk

-A High school diploma or General Equivalency Certificate (G.E.D.); plus one year of experience working in basic security, law enforcement, or in a jail and/or correctional facility.
+A high school diploma or General Educational Development (G.E.D.); plus one year of experience working in basic security, law enforcement, or in a jail and/or correctional facility.
 OR an equivalent combination of education, training, and experience.

 Certification: Must be able to obtain REJIS certification by completion of the working test period.
 Prisoner Processing Clerks must maintain their REJIS certification as a condition of their employment.